magisterquis/dnsbotnet/README.md

 =========
 Controller for a DNS TXT record-based botnet.

-Work in progress, though works pretty well as-is.
+Work "in progress", though works pretty well as-is.

-More documentation (and ease-of-use) will be implemented in the future.
+~More documentation (and ease-of-use) will be implemented in the future.~

 For legal use only.